SeisComP/seiscomp/doc/base/glossary.rst

    Sn phase
       Sn is the S head wave along the Moho arriving first at local distances larger than 100 km (depending on the crustal thickness).
 Sn has usually smaller amplitudes than Sg.

+   sP phase
+      A P wave starting as an :term:`S phase` at the source and arriving as .
+      The S phase has a takeoff angle greater than 90° at the source and therefore is first reflected at the surface near the epicenter and then converted into a P phase.
+The sP is a depth phase.
+For shallow events and at teleseismic distances sP has nearly the same path as the P wave except for the path from hypocenter of the earthquake to the reflection point at the surface.

    pick
       a) Automatic or manual determined phase onset